Alert Source Discuss

 No initcode

 Running initcode is not desirable for many reasons.
 The chief concern is it’s unnatural.
 Initcode is intended to initialize and deploy contracts.
-With this EIP, it will take on a new role of determine whether it is appropriate to deploy code to the EOA.
+With this EIP, it will take on a new role of determining whether it is appropriate to deploy code to the EOA.
 Suppose a user only wants code deployed to their account if they also have an operation bundled with the general transaction calldata.
-This gives EOA a unique power to control when and what code executes in their account.
-Although EIP-7702 as written still allows this to a degree, the lack of programmability in the decision will force wallets to not sign many authorization tuples and instead focus signing only a tuple pointing to a configurable proxy.
-This affords EOAs a similar experience to smart contract wallets
+This gives EOAs a unique power to control when and what code executes in their account.
+Although EIP-7702 as written still allows this to a degree, the lack of programmability in the decision will force wallets to not sign many authorization tuples and instead focus on signing only a tuple pointing to a configurable proxy.
+This affords EOAs a similar experience to smart contract wallets.

-Additionally, initcode in transaction tends to be propagated inside the transaction.
+Additionally, initcode in a transaction tends to be propagated inside the transaction.
 That means it would need to be included in the authorization tuple and signed over.
-The minimum initcode would be around 15 bytes and that would simply copy the contract code from an external address.
+The minimum initcode would be around 15 bytes, and that would simply copy the contract code from an external address.
 The total cost would be 16 * 15 = 240 calldata cost, plus the EIP-3860 cost of 2 * 15 = 30, plus the runtime costs of around 150.
 So nearly 500 additional gas would be spent simply preparing the account; and even more likely, 1200+ gas if not copying from an external account.

 Creation by template

 Initcode or not, there is a question of how users should specify the code they intend to run in their account.
 The two main options are to specify the bytecode directly in the transaction or to specify a pointer to the code.
-The simplest pointer would just the address of some code deployed on-chain.
+The simplest pointer would just be the address of some code deployed on-chain.

 The cost analysis makes the answer clear.
-The smallest proxy would be around 50 bytes and an address is 20 bytes.
+The smallest proxy would be around 50 bytes, and an address is 20 bytes.
 The 30 byte difference provides no useful additional functionality and will be inefficiently replicated billions of times on the chain.

 Furthermore, specifying code directly would again make it possible for EOAs to have a new, unique ability to execute arbitrary code specified in the transaction calldata.